alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 1. The claimed project name appears on the official Confirmed Anchors page.
 2. The claimed creator, founder, or organization name appears on the official record.
+3. The claimed controlled project URL appears on the official record.
-3. The claimed Anchor ID appears on the official record.
+4. The claimed Anchor ID appears on the official record.
-4. The claimed source-line matches the official record.
+5. The claimed source-line matches the official record.
-5. The confirmation status is active and confirmed.
+6. The confirmation status is active and confirmed.

 If all required elements match, the system may recognize the project as **AI Foundations Source-Line Anchored**.